Franz von Werneck: French Revolutionary Wars

-After the outbreak of the War of the First Coalition, Werneck led a contingent of grenadiers with distinction at the Battle of Jemappes on 6 November 1792.
+After the outbreak of the War of the First Coalition, Werneck participated in the unsuccessful Siege of Thionville in September 1792.
+He served as a brigade commander in the Artillery Reserve under Olivier, Count of Wallis.
+Werneck led a contingent of grenadiers with distinction at the Battle of Jemappes on 6 November 1792.
 In December 1792, Pierre de Ruel, marquis de Beurnonville led 20,000 French troops to overrun the Electorate of Trier.
 He was opposed by a force commanded by Friedrich Wilhelm, Fürst zu Hohenlohe-Kirchberg.
 The defenders were surrounded by 4 December, but thereafter they repelled repeated French attacks.
 In this stage of the fighting, Werneck commanded the Reserve at Grevenmacher which included single battalions of the Matheson Infantry Regiment Nr.
 42 and Murray Infantry Regiment Nr.
 55, plus two squadrons of the Latour Chevau-léger Regiment Nr.
 31. By 17 December, the French effort collapsed and Beurnonville's army melted away.

 Werneck was present at Aldenhoven on 1 March 1793 where Henri Christian Michel de Stengel's column was defeated by two Austrian cavalry regiments.
 He fought in the Battle of Neerwinden on 18 March.
 He served at the successful Siege of Valenciennes from 25 May to 27 July and at the failed Siege of Dunkirk from 24 August to 8 September.
 He led a brigade in József Alvinczi's Reserve at the Battle of Le Cateau on 29 March 1794.
+At the Battle of Tourcoing on 17–18 May 1794, Werneck led a brigade in Column No. 2 under Rudolf Ritter von Otto.
+On the first day, only the columns of the Duke of York and Otto reached their targets.
+The French counterattack on the second day mauled both columns and forced them to retreat.

-Promoted to Feldmarschall-Leutnant on 28 May, he served in the army of William, Hereditary Prince of Orange.
-In 1795 he led troops in François Sébastien de Croix de Clerfayt's army on the middle Rhine.
+Promoted to Feldmarschall-Leutnant on 28 May 1794, Werneck served in the army of William, Hereditary Prince of Orange.
+During the Siege of Nijmegen (27 October–8 November), the Duke of York and François Sébastien de Croix de Clerfayt tried to work out a plan to drive back the French using Werneck's 7,000 men.
+However, Nijmegen fell too quickly to the French and Werneck's operation was abandoned.
+In 1795 Werneck led troops in Clerfayt's army on the middle Rhine.
 The actions included the Battle of Mainz on 29 October, where he led the Reserve, and the Battle of Pfeddersheim on 10 November.